Formalizing Preferences Over Runtime Distributions

 Let $\mathcal{I}$ be a probability distribution over instances of some computational problem.
-Let $\A$ be a set of (potentially randomized) algorithms, where each $A \in \A$ either runs forever or produces a solution of identical quality\footnote{Our formalism can straightforwardly be extended to the setting where runtime can be traded off against general solution quality; please see \cref{app:solutionquality}\shortver{ in the supplementary material}.
-We omit that extension here as it reveals no important insights that cannot already be understood by considering the simplified setting, and because the setting we do study is important in its own right.} when given any input sampled from $\mathcal{I}$.
-For a given algorithm $A \in \A$ we will use $t$ to denote the algorithm's running time when presented with an instance from $\mathcal{I}$; $t$ is thus a random value that depends on the instance sampled from $\mathcal{I}$ and on any other source of randomness (e.g., on the choice of random seed, on allocation choices made by the operating system, etc.).
+Let $\A$ be a set of (potentially randomized) algorithms, where each $A \in \A$ either runs forever or produces a solution of identical quality\footnote{We consider algorithms that return different quality solutions in \cref{app:solutionquality}, but this extension sheds little additional light on the problem since it must simply appeal to the existence of a runtime/quality tradeoff function.
+The binary setting we describe here is in some sense fundamental; it arises often in practice (e.g., any decision problem), and our formalism and results are easily extended to the general solution-quality case.} when given any input sampled from $\mathcal{I}$.
+For a given algorithm $A$ we will use $t$ to denote the algorithm's running time when presented with an instance from $\mathcal{I}$; $t$ is thus a random value that depends on the instance sampled from $\mathcal{I}$ and on any other source of randomness (e.g., on the choice of random seed, on allocation choices made by the operating system, etc.).
 Some algorithms may fail to terminate on some inputs or with some random seeds; in such scenarios $t$ is infinite.
 Each algorithm is thus associated with a \emph{runtime distribution}, a probability distribution over the positive extended real numbers $[0, \infty]$.
-We overload notation and identify each algorithm $A \in \A$ with its runtime distribution,\footnote{We will have no further need of $\mathcal{I}$ beyond its role in defining runtime distributions.} because this is the only fact about each algorithm that concerns us.
+We overload notation and identify each algorithm $A$ with its runtime distribution,\footnote{We will have no further need of $\mathcal{I}$ beyond its role in defining runtime distributions.} because this is the only fact about each algorithm that concerns us.
 It is useful to consider algorithms which always take a fixed, deterministic amount of time regardless of their input or random seed.
 The runtimes of such algorithms are Dirac delta distributions; we use $\delta_x$ to denote the distribution that returns $x$ with probability 1.

-Let $K$ be a probability distribution over the amount of time we will be given to run our algorithm; we denote a captime sampled from $K$ as $\kappa$. $K$ can be deterministic: $K = \delta_\kappa$.
+Let $K$ be a probability distribution over the amount of time we will have to run our algorithm; we denote a captime sampled from $K$ as $\kappa$. $K$ can be deterministic: $K = \delta_{\kappa}$.
 For any distribution $X$, we use the the function $F_X$ to denote the cumulative distribution function (CDF) of $X$.